mahabubsaki/l2a6-7/README.md

 <!-- Please update value in the {}  -->

-# HealthBridge - Post-Disaster Community Health and Medical Supply Chain Platform
+# AidPulse - A Relief goods management

 <!-- TABLE OF CONTENTS -->